When most people think of a portrait they tend to think of one shot during the day.

 Try the flash

-When using flash for night portraits you need to be careful that the person doesn’t become washed out.
+When using flash for night portrait photography you need to be careful that the person doesn’t become washed out.

 When using a camera’s built-in flash it’s a good idea to turn the intensity down a stop or two.